Eddie Linden: Aquarius

 In 1991, the existence of Aquarius was said to be under threat, prompting a question in the House of Commons from Scottish Labour MP Brian Wilson to the Minister for the Arts, Tim Renton.
-However, this led to an Arts Council grant of £2000, and the magazine continued, with the publication of Aquarius Women in 1992.
+This led to an Arts Council grant of £2000, and the magazine continued, with the publication of Aquarius Women in 1992.
 This special edition devoted to contemporary women's writing was guest edited by Hilary Davies, featuring contributions by Michèle Roberts, Jackie Kay, U.A.
 Fanthorpe, Carol Ann Duffy, Elspeth Barker, Marilyn Hacker, Helen Dunmore, Maureen Duffy, Fay Weldon and Elizabeth Jennings.

 Profiling Linden for The Guardian in 1993, John Ezard commented, "For several generations of writers he has been part of the cultural furniture".
 During the period in which Aquarius was published, Irish broadcaster Frank Delaney said that Linden was "a butler to literature", and journalist Auberon Waugh called it the best poetry magazine in Britain.
 In 1991, it was reported that the Conservative Home Secretary, Kenneth Baker, was a subscriber.
-Linden edited Aquarius from his flat – which was described by The Guardian as a "spartan bedsit in Maida Vale" – until 2004.
+Linden edited Aquarius from his flat – which was described by The Guardian as a "spartan bedsit in Maida Vale" – until 2002.
 Throughout his activities in literature and politics, Linden was often known as Eddie S. Linden, the middle initial standing for "Sean".

 A Festschrift, Eddie's Own Aquarius, edited by Constance Short and Tony Carroll, was published in tribute to Linden himself in 2005.
-Marking his 70th birthday, it featured tributes from friends and contributions from writers who had appeared in the magazine, amongst them poets Seamus Heaney, Alan Brownjohn, Roger McGough, Dannie Abse, Brian Patten, Elaine Feinstein, Alasdair Gray, Paul Muldoon, Tom Paulin, illustrator Ralph Steadman, politician Clare Short (a cousin of the book's co-editor Constance), artist Craigie Aitchison, academic Bernard Crick, former CND chair Bruce Kent, writer James Kelman and emeritus Poet Laureate Andrew Motion.
+Marking Linden's 70th birthday, it featured tributes from friends and contributions from writers who had appeared in the magazine, amongst them poets Seamus Heaney, Alan Brownjohn, Roger McGough, Dannie Abse, Brian Patten, Elaine Feinstein, Alasdair Gray, Paul Muldoon, Tom Paulin, illustrator Ralph Steadman, politician Clare Short (a cousin of the book's co-editor Constance), artist Craigie Aitchison, academic Bernard Crick, former CND chair Bruce Kent, writer James Kelman and emeritus Poet Laureate Andrew Motion.
 Heaney, who knew him in London, dedicated "A Found Poem" to Linden.